 Sepsis is the Achilles’ heel of health care.
 Despite being relatively unknown to the public, it is a top killer in hospitals and the cost burden is crushing to our healthcare system.
 More and more, sepsis is keeping hospital CFO’s up at night and is the focus of widespread hospital initiatives.
+And labs play a critical role in providing a solution that provides return on investment for hospitals and improves patient care.

 Hospitals’ top defense against sepsis today is empiric therapy, a probability based approach with broad-spectrum antibiotic care in the absence of species-specific information about the cause of a patient’s infection (if they have an infection at all).
 Despite the successes of empiric therapy, it is still severely limited by lack of actionable diagnostic information, with studies demonstrating that up to 40% of bloodstream infections receive incorrect treatment.